3 strategies for rebuilding hurricane-stricken communities

-With the water finally receding and money on the way from Congress; Texas, Florida – and soon Puerto Rico and the U.S. Virgin Islands – can begin to recover after three record-breaking hurricanes.
-The challenge now will be to rebuild the right way to keep coastal communities safer and more resilient the next time a huge storm blows in.
+The immediate priority is still to get people to safety.
+The next – and bigger – challenge, once clean-up is done, will be to rebuild the right way to keep coastal communities safer and more resilient the next time a huge storm blows in.

-I believe there are three ways we can better protect people and our economy, and they need our immediate attention.
+I believe there are three ways we can better protect our increasingly flood-prone states.
+They need our immediate attention.

 1. Strengthening building codes